Barski-lab/cwl-airflow/README.md

 - Airflow Webserver displays missing DAGs

-  If some of the Job files are deleted from Jobs folder it may take some time for Airflow to refresh its database.
-It shouldn't influence the other DAGs.
+  If some of the Job files have been manually deleted, they still present in Airflow database.

 - Workflow execution fails